nuwuxian/rl_adv_valuediff/run.md

   - To generate the t-SNE visualization results, run ```python plot_tsne.py --dir <path-to-victim-activations> --output_dir <output-folder>```.
 To generate the GMM visualization results, run ```python plot_gmm.py --dir <path-to-victim-activations> --output_dir <output-folder>```.

-## More results on MuJoCo games:
+## Comparison with another recently published attack on MuJoCo games:
-Here, we also compare our attack with the newly existing attack which is published in USENIX Security 2021.
-For more details, please refer to the doc ```https://tinyurl.com/v8vdkhs```.
+We also compare our proposed attack with another recently published attack and show the results in the following doc: ().

 # StarCraft II Game: